Juvenal Juvêncio: Biography

-Juvenal Juvencio was the president of São Paulo Futebol Clube.
+Juvenal Juvencio was the president of the São Paulo Futebol Clube.

 His first major role at the club was as the football director, between 1984 and 1988, during the administration of Carlos Miguel Aidar as president.
-When he took office, he made what he called the "reciclagem (recycling)," to dispense with players who were at the club for years and were idols of the fans, as Waldir Peres, Renato, and Zé Sérgio.
+When he took office, he made what he called the "reciclagem (recycling)," to dispense with players who had been at the club for years and were idols of the fans, such as Waldir Peres, Renato, and Zé Sérgio.

 With the end of the second term of Aidar, he was elected president in April 1988 by just a one-vote difference, but a social manager paid the club, which generated opposition protests, despite the vote of the member being permitted by ordinance.
 The term was from 1988 to 1990, in which he won the title at the Paulista Championship in 1989 and the Brazilian runner-up in the same year.
 But 1990 saw the team hold a lackluster campaign in the Championship, and they did not qualify for the green group the following year with the traditional rivals.
 During his tenure, the São Paulo also won an unofficial title in 1989 at the Guadalajara Tournament in Mexico.